 Tangany is a Munich-based startup which began in September 2018 and with whom we recently collaborated.
 Their product “Wallet-as-a-Service” was released in April 2019.
 It is the first of several modules to create a full blockchain infrastructure platform.
 As successful intrapreneurs, the team behind Tangany brings many years of experience in software development, marketing, sales and finance.
 The startup has received nearly €200,000 via governmental programs for being an innovative high-tech startup.

 Cloud or blockchain Infrastructure requires a full system, whereas Wallet-as-a-Service is the first module.
 Other modules will follow in the next couple of months, but we’ll get to that later.
 For now, Tangany offers Wallet-as-a-Service, which enables companies to simplify the development of blockchain apps enormously.
 They handle the complexity and the above-mentioned blockchain challenges.
 In other words, neither the developer nor the user of the application requires blockchain knowledge.
 It’s a simple as plugging something into an electrical socket.

-Tangany Co-founders Alexey Utin (l) and Christopher Zapf (r), flank NBT's Venture Developer Martin Maurer of Bounty Boards.
+Tangany Co-founders Alexey Utin (l) & Christopher Zapf (r), flank NBT's Venture Developer Martin Maurer

 Why a Hackathon?
 Making Blockchain Approachable